 The FLX Wienery – Going Beyond Hotdogs

 Now, you might think this would be a simple process – pick a burger, sausage or dog, then choose from a variety of chef created options or make your own.
 However, at this point we knew it was going to be anything but easy.
 This was an indulgent foodies’ dream.
-All the dogs and burgers are locally sourced; sausages, pickles, kimchi (yes-kimchi!), soups and relishes are house-made; and hops and herbs are grown in planters by the backyard picnic tables.
+All the dogs and burgers are locally sourced; sausages, pickles, kimchi, soups and relishes are house-made; and hops and herbs are grown in planters by the backyard picnic tables.

 My husband, who had also initially been skeptical, ordered the K Town Burger, a burger topped with kimchi, cilantro, fried egg, Korean BBQ sauce and miso mayo.
 Again, an amazing marriage of sweet, spicy, salty and sour over a burger prepared to-order.
 He also tried the State Fair with an Italian sausage which features peppers and onions, American cheese, smoked ketchup and mushrooms.
 Of these he preferred the K Town, exclaiming it was “fantastic!”
-The State Fair was also very good, but the sausage was too sweet for this spicy loving guy.

 The Wienery’s sides include a variety of fries, chips, spicy onion rings and fried cheese curds.
 Every burger or dog needs a side!
-We opted to share the fries – cooked in locally sourced, dry rendered lard.
+We opted to share the fries, which were cooked in locally sourced, dry rendered lard.
 On our first visit we ordered the Royal Fries, a full dish of fries covered in foie gras, Pecorino cheese, truffle mayo and fresh herbs.
 Can you say decadent?!
 These remain my personal favorite, but the Chili Poutine Fries with gravy, bacon, chili, curds and fresh herbs are another outstanding option.